Not that long ago organic products were hard to find on the shelves of most grocery stores or supermarkets.

 It is now impossible to walk into any supermarket that doesn’t carry at least some organic products.
 From fresh produce to the largest brand named goods, organic products are plentiful and normal.

-Being called organic is not just a frivolous claim, it is guaranteed by the USDA and labelled as such.
+Being called organic is not just a frivolous claim, it is guaranteed by the USDA and labeled as such.
 Even organic farmers at the roadside stands and farmer’s markets can only claim they are organic if they can prove it, and the demand for organic products has exploded along with the product offerings.

 What exactly is USDA certified organic?